jescarri/open-nipper/README.md

 ## Why Open-Nipper

+- **Local AI First:** Designed to run within the constraints of Local AI.
 - **Decoupled by design:** Gateway and agents communicate over a queue (RabbitMQ), so you can scale, restart, or deploy them independently.
 - **Kubernetes-friendly:** Gateway and agent can run on Kubernetes; the agent needs no sandbox for basic operation.
 - **Lightweight:** Single binary for both gateway and agent; no heavy runtime.